 Must have confidence in forecasts of covariates

 Further, parameter uncertainty increased dramatically during the bloom in weekly forecasts.

+Can you do a comparison to other forecasting analyses that partitioned uncertainty?
+I think that most find driver data & process error dominate, so the parameter uncertainty finding here is SUPER cool!!

 Model I missed large bloom events in 2019